paritytech/polkadot-sdk/src/api/chainHead_v1_follow.md

 ## Pinning

 The finalized blocks reported in the `initialized` event, and each subsequent block reported with a `newBlock` event, are automatically considered by the JSON-RPC server as *pinned*.
-A block is guaranteed to not leave the node's memory for as long as it is pinned, making it possible to call functions such as `chainHead_unstable_header` on it.
+A block is guaranteed to not leave the node's memory for as long as it is pinned, making it possible to call functions such as `chainHead_v1_header` on it.
 Blocks must be unpinned by the JSON-RPC client by calling `chainHead_v1_unpin`.

 When a block is unpinned, on-going calls to `chainHead_v1_body`, `chainHead_v1_call` and `chainHead_v1_storage` against this block will still finish normally.